dagster-io/dagster/docs/docs-beta/docs/tutorial/03-your-first-asset.md

 2. Sales Reps Asset

-This code will be very similiar to the product asset but this time its focused on Sales Reps.
+This code will be very similar to the product asset but this time its focused on Sales Reps.

 <CodeExample filePath="guides/tutorials/etl_tutorial/etl_tutorial/definitions.py" language="python" lineStart="35" lineEnd="61"/>